Governance, Finances and Staff

 The Interim’s Relationship with the Previous Minister

-My last two interim placements followed the ministry of two long-term and beloved ministers; Rev. Roger Bertchausen (FVUUF, Appleton, WI) and Rev. Fred Muir (UUCA, Annapolis, MD.)
-Their departures were marked with both sadness at the loss of their minister; and joy as they moved into another chapter of their lives.
+My last three interim placements followed the ministry of long-term and beloved ministers; Rev. Rob Hardies (All Souls, Washington DC) Rev. Rev. Fred Muir (UUCA, Annapolis, MD.) and Rev. Roger Bertchausen (FVUUF, Appleton, WI) Their departures were marked with both sadness at the loss of their minister; and joy as they moved into another chapter of their lives.
 Former ministers of a congregation and the interims generally meet to discuss their departure and any unfinished business that the interim should know about.

 Generally, the former minister agrees to refrain from regular contact with members of the congregation or staff and will notify the interim minister of requests for rites of passage.
 This allows for both the minister and the congregation to let go of one another, to allow a new ministry to emerge.
 As a former minister of a settled congregation, I know how hard it is to leave a congregation you’ve known, loved and served for many years.
 As an interim minister, I also know how important that break is for both the minister and congregation.
 When ministers build a relationship around a covenant and mutual trust, everyone benefits.
-At the same time, COVID19 will likely prevent the departing minister from having a proper and fitting farewell.
-As the interim, I would expect to ensure that the congregation was able to say goodbye to their departing minister in an appropriate and celebratory way.
+One of my first actions as your interim would be to establish a covenant with your former minister or ministers.